 When children are lacking the ability to properly utilize their visual system to its potential, school can truly become an onerous, exhausting, and stressful daily activity.
 Skills such as eye teaming (how the two eyes work together), eye tracking (how the eyes correctly follow a line of print) and visual-motor integration (hand-eye coordination) may be what is holding your child back from success at school.
 These issues are due to how the eyes and brain work together and how the brain processes information from the eyes.
 It is not due to intelligence.
 Many children I’ve seen in practice can pass a routine eye checkup because their eyes work normally during the short period of time during an eye examination.
 But the eyes behave differently at school when they are needed to see long distances (the whiteboard), up close (reading books) and are working very hard to process new visual information that they are being taught.

 I often tell my patients that “sometimes your eyes and your brain don’t always know how to talk to each other.
 It has nothing to do with how smart you are, but it can make reading and school work much more difficult than it needs to be”.
-If your child is being evaluated for a Learning Disability they should also have their eyes checked.
+If your child is being evaluated for a Learning Disability they should also have their eyes checked by a Winnipeg optometrist.
 Studies have found that many of the diagnostic criteria for ADHD and Learning Disabilities overlap with visual system disorders.

 As the summer winds down and your routine starts to change from late nights and fun days into school mode, make sure to have your children’s eyes checked.
 An eye exam can easily help rule out visual system disorders and ensure your child has a successful year at school.